RomainSire/Old-Portfolio/README.md

 Building my portfolio.

 The portfolio is available online at this address : http://romainsire.com
-Please consider that I'm a beginner developper, so if you notice a security breach, please feel free to report it or even correct it here on GitHub!  :smiley:
+Please consider that I'm a beginner developper, so if you notice a security breach, please feel free to report it or even correct it here on GitHub!

 ## Context
 I builded my portfolio after a 3 month training at 3W Academy school (https://3wa.fr/)